-To strengthen our claim that our measures quantify variation in exposure to climate change shocks at the firm level, we conduct an analysis of variance.
-We find that between 70.4 and 96.8% of variation in our exposure measures plays out at the firm level (rather than at the country or industry level or over-time).
-Only half of this firm-level variation is persistent, suggesting that firms within an industry are differentially exposed to climate change over time.12 We then compare the results of this analysis with a similar decomposition exercise for two important alternative measures of firm-level exposure to climate change.
-These alternatives are i) a firm's carbon intensity (emissions scaled by assets) and ii) a firm's carbon risk rating.
-The carbon risk rating is constructed by the proxy-advisory firm ISS, with the objective of providing investors with a comprehensive assessment of the carbon-related performance of firms.13 The firm-level variation for carbon intensities and the ISS measures is substantially smaller (especially compared to our topics-based measures), amounting to only 56.6 and 73.0%, respectively.
+To validate that our measures quantify variation in the perceived exposure to climate change shocks at the firm level, we conduct an analysis of variance.
+Between 70 and 97% of variation in our exposure measures plays out at the firm level (rather than at the country or industry level or over-time).
+Only half of this firm-level variation is persistent, suggesting that firms within an industry are differentially exposed to climate change over time.
+We compare the results of this analysis with a similar decomposition exercise for two important alternative measures of firm-level exposure to climate change: i) a firm's carbon intensity (emissions scaled by assets) and ii) a firm's carbon risk rating.
+The carbon risk rating is constructed by the proxy-advisory firm ISS, with the objective of providing investors with a comprehensive assessment of the carbon-related performance of firms.
+The firm-level variation for carbon intensities and the ISS measures is substantially smaller (especially compared to our topics-based measures), amounting to only 56.6 and 73.0%, respectively.
 Two-thirds of the variation in the ISS ratings is persistent.
-Carbon intensities, which are increasingly used in finance literature to measure climate risks (Bolton and Kacperczyk, 2020b,a; Ilhan, Sautner, and Vilkov, 2020; De Haas and Popov, 2020), are driven mostly by industry fixed effects.
+Carbon intensities, which are increasingly used in climate finance literature are driven mostly by industry fixed effects.

-We find that our climate change exposure measures overlap somewhat with carbon intensities and the ISS measure.
+Nevertheless, our measures overlap somewhat with carbon intensities and the ISS measure.
 This is expected, given that all three measures aim to capture dimensions of firms' climate change exposure.
 Carbon intensities appear to correlate most closely with our measures of opportunity and regulatory shocks.
-The ISS rating reflects our measure of opportunities more than our measures of regulatory or physical events.
-Together with the variance decomposition results, this suggests that the alternatives are more specialized than are our (more comprehensive) measures.14
+The ISS rating reflects our measure of opportunities more than our measures of regulatory or physical shocks.
+Together with the variance decomposition results, this suggests that the alternatives are more specialized than are our measures.